network-automation/ansible-napalm-samples/README.md

 ### Ansible

-Again Ansible can use the nxos_config module for easy backups.
+Ansible can use the nxos_config module for easy backups.
 There is a backup parameter that can just be turned to `yes`.
 This playbook is stored as [backup.yml](backup.yml) on this git repo.

 ```
 ---